-And then there are the 95% of nearby Sun-like stars that do not have detectable planets.
+And then there are the 80% of nearby Sun-like stars that do not have detectable planets.
 How should we factor those in?
 It could be that none have planets.
-It could be that all have systems of terrestrial planets.
+It could be that all have systems of terrestrial planets (and no massive planets, so we don't see them now).
 It's unclear.